 6. Email Marketing

 Another natural outgrowth of a strong startup digital marketing strategy is email marketing: exciting and useful new content is a great excuse for an email newsletter.
 Email marketing magnifies the power of your content marketing efforts when you use carefully selected content aimed at segmented buyers at specific points along the buying decision timeline.

 Plus, to get more out of your content budget, you can reuse content in lots of different ways.
 For example, you can redirect leads back to your website through your carefully planned email campaigns that include snippets from blog posts on your website that pertain to the moment.

 It’s no secret that startup companies are still playing catch-up to B2B and B2C companies in the process of digital transformation and marketing strategy.
-Having embraced the notion that digitization can lead to growth, startup players who’ve transformed their back-end processes and IT infrastructures should now work with startup marketing consultants on implementing marketing strategies for startups outlined in this post.
+Having embraced the notion that digitization can lead to growth, startup players who’ve transformed their back-end processes and IT infrastructures should now work with a startup marketing agency on implementing marketing strategies for startups outlined in this post.
 That’s how they’ll begin to capture and delight their prospects who expect a stellar customer experience, just like what they get in the B2C world.
 Good luck in 2020!